 When it comes to commercial real estate financing, a lot of attention gets paid to metrics like loan-to-value (LTV) and debt service coverage ratio (DSCR).
-But there’s another key figure that lenders increasingly rely on, especially in uncertain markets: debt yield.
-If you’re an investor or developer, understanding this metric can give you a clearer view of how lenders assess risk, and how that impacts your ability to secure financing.
+But there is another key figure that lenders increasingly rely on, especially in uncertain markets: debt yield.
+If you are an investor or developer, understanding this metric can give you a clearer view of how lenders assess risk, and how that impacts your ability to secure financing.

 What Is Debt Yield?

 Put simply, debt yield is the net operating income (NOI) divided by the loan amount.
-Unlike LTV or DSCR, it doesn’t factor in interest rates or amortization schedules.
-Instead, it tells the lender how much income the property is generating relative to the size of the loan, offering a clear and direct measure of return.
+Unlike LTV or DSCR, it does not factor in interest rates or amortization schedules.
+Instead, it tells the lender how much income the property is generating relative to the size of the loan, and offers a clear and direct measure of return.

 So, if a property generates $500,000 in NOI and the requested loan amount is $5 million, the debt yield would be 10%.

-Many lenders have a minimum debt yield threshold they won’t go below.
-In today’s environment, that’s often around 8% to 10% for stabilized assets.
+Many lenders will not go below internal minimum debt yield thresholds.
+In most market conditions, that is often around 8% to 10% for stabilized assets.
 For higher-risk properties, such as construction projects or transitional assets, the bar is typically higher.

 How Debt Yield Impacts Your Loan

-Let’s say you’re pursuing a $10 million loan on a property that’s generating $700,000 in NOI.
+Let us say you are pursuing a $10 million loan on a property that is generating $700,000 in NOI.
 That works out to a debt yield of 7%.
-If the lender’s minimum is 9%, they’re likely to reduce the loan amount until the deal meets that benchmark.
+If the lender’s minimum is 9%, they are likely to reduce the loan amount until the deal meets that benchmark.

 In this case, they might cap the loan at about $7.8 million, even if the LTV and DSCR technically support a larger loan.
 The result is that you may need to bring more equity to the table or restructure the deal.